frankenbeans/MZ2SYNTH/README.md

 really need the faster executable, just use
 GNU Fortran.
 I don't check regularly that that the IFX makefiles work properly, but my nightly build runners check the GFortran stuff.

+Makefiles.*.nochk disable the safety feature of runtime array bounds checking, giving somewhat faster executables.
+What price your neck?

 (3) Now that our executable is compiled, we will go to the
     **MZSYNTH/EXAMPLES** subdirectory from where we are now, and run the executable from there without arguments just to check that it works.